xorxyz/www/content/library/areas.md

 title: Areas
 ---

-### Requirements

-- Binaries
-- Libraries
-- Items
-- Devices

-### Rooms & Doors

-An area is made up of a graph of [rooms](rooms).

-### Immersion

-Areas have an immersive narrative to explore.
+Areas are immersive narrative players can explore.

 - Genre (detective? exploration? heist? escape?)
 - Setting (homelab? coffee shop? data center? office?)

-- World
+### World

+Integration in the persistent world

   - timeframe
   - physical location
   - historical moment
   - place
-- Narrative
-  - roles
-  - friends
-  - foes
-  - conflict
-  - story
-  - goal

-authors can choose which song is played in their area from the soundtrack of the game.
+### Rooms & Doors

+An area is made up of a graph of [rooms](rooms).
+Rooms are the nodes and doors are the edges.

 ### Bots

-[bots](bots) spawn in rooms.
-Players can talk to them.
+[bots](bots) can be spawned in rooms when a given event is triggered.
+Bots listen to the room channel and react to certain queries.

 ### Triggers

-A [triggers](triggers) condition that activates an event.
+A [triggers](triggers) is condition that activates an event.

 ### Events

-Narrative device.
+Narrative device that happens in the game world in response to a trigger.
 An item spawns.
 A bot says something.

-### Challenges
+### Tasks

+Things that can be accomplished in this area.

 #### Searching

-- find an item
+- ie: `find an item`

 #### Puzzle

-- solve this puzzle
+- ie: `figure this out `

-#### Task
+#### Action

-- do x with y
+- ie: `go to x and do y with the z`

+### Requirements

+Players can only spawn an area in a lab if they meet the area's requirements.

+- Knowledge
+  - Ideas
+  - Rumors
+- Files
+  - Binaries
+  - Libraries
+  - ASCII
+  - UTF-8
+  - Punycode
+- Items
+  - Devices
+  - Parts
+  - Consumables

 ### Devices

 [Devices](devices) can be placed in rooms and networked with each other.
 Some devices can be picked up as items.

 ### Link

-A link is how devices are connected together.
+A link is how two devices are connected together.

 ### Services